Autism Society of Texas: Position Statements

 Health Care & Access To Treatment

 Support initiatives that would increase the overall employment rate for people with Autism.
 Presume that they are all capable of competitive employment, community service, volunteerism or appropriate day activities.
-Promote creation of programs to build capacity for providing employment to every person who desires it.
+Promote the creation of programs to build capacity for providing employment to every person who desires it.

 Work to protect the inalienable human and civil rights of people with Autism to live freely and safely.
 Actively strive to abolish stigmatization, abuse and neglect by supporting relevant policies and legislation.
 Advocate to develop and strengthen anti-bullying and anti-cyberbullying legislation and policies.
 Require training for all first responders on interacting with individuals with Autism.